r-caamano/zfw/README.md

 ```
     sudo systemctl enable ziti-fw-init.service
     sudo systemctl enable ziti-wrapper.service
-    sudo systemctl restart ziti-edge-tunnel
+    sudo systemctl restart ziti-edge-tunnel.service
 ```
 The Service will automatically configure ufw (if enabled) to hand off to ebpf on configured interface(s).
-Exception is icmp which must be maually enabled if its been disabled in ufw.  also to allow icmp to ip of configured interface you would need to set icmp to enabled in the /opt/openziti/bin/user/user_rules.sh file i.e. sudo zfw -e ens33 and then restart ziti-wrapper.service.
+Exception is icmp which must be manually enabled if it's been disabled in ufw.
+Also to allow icmp echos to reach the ip of attched interface you would need to set icmp to enabled in the /opt/openziti/bin/user/user_rules.sh file i.e. sudo zfw -e ens33 and then restart ziti-wrapper.service.

 i.e. from above example ebpf_config zfw sets sudo ufw allow in on <ens33> to any

-Verify running
+Verify running.
 ```
    sudo zfw -L
 ```
 output:
-   if running assuming using default address for ziti-edge-tunnel should see output like:
+   if running and assuming you are using the default address range for ziti-edge-tunnel should see output like:

 target  	proto	origin              destination             mapping:                				                interface list
 --------	-----	-----------------	------------------		-------------------------------------------------------	-----------------
 TUNMODE    	tcp	    0.0.0.0/0           100.64.0.0/10           dpts=1:65535     	TUNMODE redirect:tun0               []
 TUNMODE    	udp	    0.0.0.0/0           100.64.0.0/10           dpts=1:65535     	TUNMODE redirect:tun0               []

-verify running on the configured interface i.e.
+Verify running on the configured interface i.e.
 ```
 sudo tc filter show dev ens33 ingress
 ```